-Background: The phase III MRC COIN trial showed no statistically significant benefit from adding the EGFR-target cetuximab to oxaliplatin-based chemotherapy in first-line treatment of advanced colorectal cancer.
+Background: The phase 3 MRC COIN trial showed no statistically significant benefit from adding the EGFR-target cetuximab to oxaliplatin-based chemotherapy in first-line treatment of advanced colorectal cancer.
 This study exploits additional information on HER2-HER3 dimerization to achieve patient stratification and reveal previously hidden subgroups of patients who had differing disease progression and treatment response.

-Methods: HER2-HER3 dimerization was quantified by fluorescence lifetime imaging microscopy in primary tumor samples from 550 COIN trial patients receiving oxaliplatin and fluoropyrimidine chemotherapy with or without cetuximab.
-Bayesian latent class analysis and covariate reduction was performed to analyze the effects of HER2-HER3 dimer, RAS mutation, and cetuximab on progression-free survival and overall survival (OS).
+Methods: HER2-HER3 dimerization was quantified by "FLIM Histology" in primary tumor samples from 550 COIN trial patients receiving oxaliplatin and fluoropyrimidine chemotherapy +/-cetuximab.
+Bayesian latent class analysis (LCA) and covariate reduction was performed to analyze the effects of HER2-HER3 dimer, RAS mutation and cetuximab on progression-free survival (PFS) and overall survival (OS).
 All statistical tests were two-sided.

-Results: Latent class analysis on a cohort of 398 patients revealed two patient subclasses with differing prognoses (median OS = 1624 days [95% confidence interval [CI] = 1466 to 1816 days] vs 461 days [95% CI = 431 to 504 days]): Class 1 (15.6%) showed a benefit from cetuximab in OS (hazard ratio = 0.43, 95% CI = 0.25 to 0.76, P = .004).
-Class 2 showed an association of increased HER2-HER3 with better OS (hazard ratio = 0.64, 95% CI = 0.44 to 0.94, P = .02).
-A class prediction signature was formed and tested on an independent validation cohort (n = 152) validating the prognostic utility of the dimer assay.
-Similar subclasses were also discovered in full trial dataset (n = 1630) based on 10 baseline clinicopathological and genetic covariates.
+Results: LCA on a cohort of 398 patients revealed two patient subclasses with differing prognoses (median OS: 1624 days [95%CI=1466-1816] vs 461 [95%CI=431-504]): Class 1 (15.6%) showed a benefit from cetuximab in OS (HR=0.43 [95%CI=0.25-0.76]; p=0.004).
+Class 2 showed an association of increased HER2-HER3 with better OS (HR=0.64 [95%CI=0.44-0.94]; p=0.02).
+A class prediction signature was formed and tested on an independent validation cohort (N=152) validating the prognostic utility of the dimer assay.
+Similar subclasses were also discovered in full trial dataset (N=1,630) based on 10 baseline clinicopathological and genetic covariates.

 Conclusions: Our work suggests that the combined use of HER dimer imaging and conventional mutation analyses will be able to identify a small subclass of patients (>10%) who will have better prognosis following chemotherapy.
 A larger prospective cohort will be required to confirm its utility in predicting the outcome of anti-EGFR treatment.

-The selection of patients who are likely to benefit from treatment with an EGFR inhibitor with first-line chemotherapy for metastatic colorectal cancer (mCRC) remains controversial.
-Two major trials have compared the addition of cetuximab or bevacizumab for patients with KRAS wild-type (WT) colorectal cancer (1-3).
-FIRE-3 showed a statistically significant survival benefit from cetuximab in contrast to the US-based CALGB 0405 study, leading to intense debate (4).
-Results show markedly improved overall survival (OS) compared with older trials, partially driven by the selection of the better prognosis KRAS WT population.
-The presence of any extended RAS mutation (5) was demonstrated to exclude patients from benefit of panitumumab in the PRIME trial; this is now enshrined in license (6).
+The selection of patients who are likely to benefit from treatment with an EGFR inhibitor with first line chemotherapy for metastatic colorectal cancer (mCRC) remains controversial.
+Two major trials have compared the addition of cetuximab or bevacizumab for patients with KRAS wildtype colorectal cancer [1-3].
+FIRE-3 showed a statistically significant survival benefit from cetuximab, in contrary to the US-based CALGB 0405 study, leading to intense debate [4].
+Results show markedly improved overall survival (OS) compared to older trials, partially driven by the selection of the better prognosis KRAS wildtype population.
+The presence of any extended RAS mutation [5] was demonstrated to exclude patients from benefit of panitumumab in the PRIME trial; this is now enshrined in license [6].